rleo79/hisensetv_hass/README.rst

 **Update 2020-07-09** This repository is no longer maintained.
 I do not use this component anymore.
 I found that my TV would drop the Ethernet connection and require physically unplugging/replugging it to maintain connectivity.

+**Update 2020-08-15** I will try to manage this repository.
+HiSense updated my TV firmware.

 Installation
 ************
 Place the ``custom_components`` folder into your configuration directory